JackyChung2003/CAT201-Project/README.md

 22. In the MySQL admin panel:
    - Click on the `Import` tab.

-   - Choose the `Choose File` option to browse and select the `importJDBS.sql` file from the local repository you cloned earlier.
+   - Choose the `Choose File` option to browse and select the `jdbc-time-table.sql` file from the local repository you cloned earlier.

    - Click the "Go" or "Import" button to initiate the SQL file import process.